networktocode/awesome-network-automation/README.md

 ## Python

- - [Learn Python the Hardway](https://learnpythonthehardway.org) - Learn Python The Hard Way takes you from absolute zero to able to read and write basic Python to then understand other books on Python.
+ - [Learn Python the Hardway](https://learnpythonthehardway.org) - Learn Python The Hard Way takes you from absolute zero to able to read and write basic Python, giving you the tools to understand other documentation and books about Python.
- - [Python at CodeAcademy](https://www.codecademy.com/learn/learn-python) - Learn Python by Codecademy.
+ - [Python at Codecademy](https://www.codecademy.com/learn/learn-python) - Learn Python by Codecademy.
  - [Awesome Python](https://github.com/vinta/awesome-python) - A curated list of awesome Python frameworks, libraries, software and resources.
- - [Python Programming Guides and Tutorials - Python Central](http://pythoncentral.io/) - The site's blog authors are experienced Python programmers and enthusiasts from all over the globe, eager to share their know-how about the scripting language.
+ - [Python Programming Guides and Tutorials - Python Central](http://pythoncentral.io/) - Experienced Python programmers and enthusiasts from around the world that are eager to share their experience.

 ## Go